 For me, in recent years, I’ve saved for all of the above!
-I’m pleased to have a lovely house deposit waiting for me to (hopefully!) spend in 2022, and this year I’m going to be carrying out a little trim of my family finances, and hopefully add a fun savings challenge or two into the mix too!
+I bought my home in 2022 and this year I’m going to be carrying out a little trim of my family finances, and hopefully add a fun savings challenge or two into the mix too!
 I’ve got some large savings goals, such as saving for Aurora’s nursery fees, but we will see how it goes as the whole cost of living crisis things is biting HARD for us, and many I’m sure.

 Some of the savings challenges I’m going to share with you today, shared by other bloggers, are designed to run for the entire year, and some are designed to just take place for a month, or a fixed period of time.